 Camp Akita values and celebrates all campers, including those who are members of the LGBTQ+ community.
-Camp Akita has welcomed campers and staff who are part of the lesbian, gay, and bi communities for many years.
-Camp Akita has also welcomed trans and nonbinary campers, but we feel we can do a better job.
-Our hope is that by updating and sharing our policies, Camp Akita can become more inclusive, accepting, and affirming of trans and gender-diverse young people.
+Camp Akita has welcomed campers and staff who are part of the lesbian, gay, bi, and gender diverse communities for many years.
+We strive to continue to be an inclusive, accepting, and affirming space for all young people, including trans and gender diverse youth.

-We recognize that trans youth often face stressful, unwelcoming, and even hostile environments in their daily lives.
+We recognize that gender diverse youth often face stressful, unwelcoming, and even hostile environments in their daily lives.
 We are sad to know that rates of depression, anxiety, and suicide are much higher among this group.
-Camp Akita’s core values of community, authenticity, compassion, and acceptance extend to all campers, and “all” includes those who are trans or gender-diverse.
+Camp Akita’s core values of community, authenticity, compassion, and acceptance extend to all campers, and “all” includes those who are gender diverse.

 Back